sharovatov/teamlead/articles/github-effect_en.md

 # GitHub effect or the benefits of doing things publicly

-I’ve been giving many talks and writing a lot here on GitHub during the last few years.

-I’ve realised many good effects that this practice had.
+I’ve been giving many talks and writing a lot here on GitHub during the last few years and have come to realise many good effects that this practice had.

 - [I structure and formulate my thoughts better](#formulate-thoughts-better)
 - [Discussions time is saved](#discussions-time-is-saved)